awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-create-cloudformation-template.md

 To find a key pair name, open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2](https://console.aws.amazon.com/ec2)\.
 In the navigation pane, under **Network & Security**, choose **Key Pairs**, and note the key pair name in the list\.

 To generate a new key pair, see [Creating Your Key Pair Using Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair)\.
 Be sure the key pair is created in one of the regions listed in [Region and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codedeploy_region) in *AWS General Reference*\.
-Otherwise, you won't be able to use the instance key pair with AWS CodeDeploy\.
+Otherwise, you can't use the instance key pair with AWS CodeDeploy\.

 1. Sign in to the AWS Management Console and open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.
 **Important**